-The first method to setting the time on a GoPro is the old-fashioned way of setting it manually in the camera.
-While the precise location of the set date and time option varies between GoPro models, it’s under the setup menu.
+The first method of setting the time on a GoPro is the old-fashioned way of setting it manually in the camera.
+While the precise location of the set date and time option varies between GoPro models, it’s under the setup/preferences menu.

-On models with a built-in back screen, like the HERO4 Silver and HERO5 Black, you can use that.
+On models with a built-in back screen, you can use that.

-The quickest and most accurate is by using the Capture mobile app.
+The quickest and most accurate is by using the GoPro Quik mobile app.
 This obviously only works on models that have wifi capabilities, which includes most of the recent models.